 - Changes in the round ligament supporting your uterus to accommodate the increase in weight

 - Increased blood flow (which manifests to support the growing baby)

 - Physical stress caused by simple daily actions like walking

 Symptoms of Round Ligament Pain

-Round ligament pain during early pregnancy is characterized by following symptoms:
+Round ligament pain during early pregnancy is characterised by the following symptoms:

-- Experiencing as many as four contractions in an hour, or contractions that last for a long period of time
+- Experiencing contractions that last for a long period of time

 - Increasing pain in the pelvis and extreme pain in the lower back area